NET-BYU/cv2x_testing/README.md

 Next, the `mesh_port` is determined by which SMA port on the Mini-Circuits ZTMN-0695B-S the device is connected to.
 See the photo below:
 ![Use the letter of the port you are hooked in to](./resources/mesh_port_indicator.png)

-And lastly, the static attenuation comes from the list you previoulsy gathered in the [`static_att` Measurements](#static_att-measurements) section.
+And lastly, the static attenuation comes from the list you previously gathered in the [`static_att` Measurements](#static_att-measurements) section.
 Put in the total difference you recorded between the sender and the receivers in terms of dBm.

 ---